goldenMetteyya/microsalt/README.md

 This is still in active development use with caution.
 Documentation and Examples will soon be available once public api has become stable

 # microsalt
-High Level Crypto library for your trusty rusty programs
+High Level Pure Rust Crypto library for your trusty rusty programs

 #### The following cryptographic primitives are used with this library.